amangautam1/flutter-musicplayer/README.md

 This app exploits Sqlite databse that enables faster loading of songs at startup.
 Only one time setup for loading songs is needed.
 This app comes with a lot of features and a more are coming soon.
 <br>
 <br>
-You can download appp from releases <a href="https://github.com/amangautam1/flutter-musicplayer/releases">Music Player</a>.
+You can download app from releases <a href="https://github.com/amangautam1/flutter-musicplayer/releases">Music Player</a>.
 # Features
 <li> Play local songs
 <li> Beautiful Home screen